There’s nothing more frustrating than doing everything you can to keep your skin clean and healthy, only to suffer from a sudden breakout of spots.

 5).
 Exfoliate Your Skin

 Exfoliating your skin on a regular basis is vitally important as it helps to remove excess dead skin cells.
-Having a build-up of these cells on your face not only clogs up your pores, it can also make your skin look colorless, flaky, or prematurely aged.
+Having a build-up of these cells on your face not only clogs up your pores, but it can also make your skin look colorless, flaky, or prematurely aged.

 The required frequency of exfoliating your skin all depends on the type of exfoliation you use.
 If you prefer to use chemical exfoliants like masks or lotions, aim for a couple of times a week.
 For physical exfoliants such as scrubs and brushes, you’ll need to exfoliate more often, so aim for three or four times a week.